 - Take the initiative on the overall project, including initial contact, generating project ideas, and communicating with the instructor, especially regarding any changes or difficulties

 - Manage the application and approval process with the departmental/major adviser and/or the Honors Program

-- Complete the agreed-on project within the quarter s/he is taking your class
+- Complete the agreed-on project during the quarter in which the student is enrolled in the course

 - Respect the learning objectives and expectations of the course and the Honors Program

 Please don't hesitate to contact the Honors Program if you have any questions or concerns, and thank you again for your commitment to student success!